 In essence, sports betting is destroying the very population from which participants in sport come from.
 This documentary on BBC captures the tip of the iceberg.

 Football and sport, in general, is becoming a waste of time for many.
-Young people eager to make it in this tough economic times are now glued on their mobile phones tracking match results home and abroad.
+Young people eager to make it in these tough economic times are now glued on their mobile phones tracking match results home and abroad.
 They jokingly refer to themselves as “international investors”.

 Gambling and Match-fixing